rafael-alani/openhands-symphony/docs/installation.md

 `agentctl update` reruns the installer from the source checkout recorded at installation.
 Update that checkout and review `versions.env` intentionally first; the command itself does not pull a branch and no service follows an unpinned `latest` channel.
 The installer stops an active target before replacing executables and restarts it only after a successful update.

+In particular, `git pull` alone does not replace `/usr/local/bin/agentctl`: that executable comes from the installed environment under `/opt/openhands-symphony-tool`.
+After pulling, run `sudo agentctl update` (or `sudo ./install.sh --update` from the checkout) before testing changed CLI behavior.

 ## Access

 ```bash